PayalUmraliya/PUCustomUIslider/README.md

 ## USAGE

-Before proceding further we need to add framework in the project.

 ### Add  framework into the project as following:

 1.Select the project file from the project navigator on the left side of the project window.